 Third, the net purchases of US residents of foreign securities is a gauge of repatriation flows to the US.
 It shows how rapidly and for how long US based investors are liquidating assets overseas, and consequently it is a good indicator for dollar demand and emerging market stability.
 As always, the analyst must keep in mind that the impact of these changes can last longer than the shock generated by a sudden withdrawal of liquidity from the markets in question.
 Many emerging markets depend on continuing US investment for financing of their development strategies, and repatriation of USD can lead them to do anything from printing money, to changing the exchange rate regime, to defaulting on foreign loans.
 Of course, US is not the only source of capital in the world, but because of the reasons which we mentioned in the above paragraph, it is certainly the most important.

-In fact, the TIC report can be used for many other purposes, when the information provided by it is combined with other data from different sources.
+In fact, the Treasury International Capital report can be used for many other purposes, when the information provided by it is combined with other data from different sources.
 But even without that kind of sophisticated analysis, it is one of the most useful reports for measuring the health of the US and the global economy, and the beginning analyst is well advised to study the data carefully.